import org.gradle.api.tasks.Exec | |

 bam in STRICT mode will produce error because bam never was created either in local or global scope.

-This happen because declaration in JS goes only with VAR or FUNCTION words
+This happen because declaration in JS goes only with VAR or FUNCTION words.

 Undeclared variable means we unable to find proper LHS reference in any of the scopes that we have access to.